All Tonic.ai guides

 HIPAA specifically carves out the following methods to de-identify data to comply with the law:

-• Expert Determination - Allows qualified experts to use statistical methods to de-identify patient data while ensuring a very low risk of someone being identified.
+• Expert Determination In HIPAA - Allows qualified experts to use statistical methods to de-identify patient data while ensuring a very low risk of someone being identified.

 • Safe Harbor - A prescriptive method that allows organizations to remove specific individual identifiers that HHS provides.